mariocki/KDF9/README.md

 # KDF9 emulator `ee9`
 This repo is a copy of FindlayW's KDF9 emulator ([original found here](http://www.findlayw.plus.com/KDF9/emulation/emulator.html)) and all thanks go to him for his hard work.

-## How to run the KDF9 emulator
+## How to run the `ee9` the KDF9 emulator
 1. You will need to build everything first, see below for instructions.
 2. Read the Readme.pdf in the root folder for basic usage instructions.
-3. Read the more details documentation found in the `Documents` folder.
+3. Read the more detailed documentation found in the `Documents` folder.

 ## What different between this repo and the original
 - Converted to using Makefiles to build everything (see below).